suiGn/Docs/Notes/CRAFTING AND RECORDING SOUND.md

 distortion devices = Hard Clip.

 Order of Distortion does not matter if you are not stacking devices.
-But if you are going to stack, High gain pedals closer to guitar.
+But if you are going to stack, High gain pedals closer to the guitar.
 High gain before low gain pedals when stacking.

 **Eq before the Boost.**